How to Reduce Cycle Times to Boost Customer Satisfaction and Build a More Productive Workforce

 Equal arrival and departure times are a prerequisite for the queuing theory called Little’s Law.
 In Kanban, it is expressed by WIP = Cycle Time * Throughput.
 This formula will balance out since a change to work in progress will cause cycle times to change and keep obeying the law.
 By maintaining a consistent workflow and preventing bottlenecks, project teams will be better equipped to avoid unexpected increases in cycle times.

 You can’t expect to reduce cycle times overnight – it’s part of an ongoing process of continuous improvement.
 By reviewing the results and implementing lessons learned through regular Kanban meetings (also known as cadences), your team will be better equipped to learn from past failures and make positive, incremental changes.

-Using a Cycle Time Scatterplot for Trello lets you easily spot tasks being left idle and estimate the time it takes for a single task to be completed.
+Using the Cycle Time Scatterplot lets you easily spot tasks being left idle and estimate the time it takes for a single task to be completed.
 If, for example, there are tasks that took too long to complete, they’ll appear higher up the chart as outliers clearly distinguishable from the rest.

-You can use the Cycle Time Histogram for Trello to assess your team’s performance by observing average cycle times and how trends build over time.
+You can use the Cycle Time Histogram to assess your team’s performance by observing average cycle times and how trends build over time.
 If the values are going up, then you might need to reevaluate your work-in-progress limits and/or alter your process policies.
-Regular reviewing and testing of your process will help you continuously improve your cycle times.
+Regular reviewing and reevaluating your process will help you continuously improve your cycle times.

 Meet the Author

 Sonya Siderova is a passionate product manager and a driving force behind Nave, a Kanban analytics suite that helps teams improve their delivery speed through data-driven decision making.
 When she's not catering to her two little ones, you might find Sonya absorbed in a good heavyweight boxing match or behind a screen crafting a new blog post.